wmmihaa/Introduction-to-Node.js/documentation/hol1.md

 * Open a command prompt and navigate to the folder
 * Type ”npm init” and answer all questions by hitting **Enter**
 * Type ”code [your folder] hol1.js”, eg **code "c:\temp\Introduction to Node.js" hol1.js**
-* Navigate to [hol1.js](https://github.com/wmmihaa/Introduction-to-Node.js/blob/master/completed/hol1_complete.js) and copy the content to your hol1.js file
+* Navigate to [hol1.js](https://github.com/wmmihaa/Introduction-to-Node.js/blob/master/hol1.js) and copy the content to your hol1.js file

 ## Exercise
-The recommended way to go about this lab by implementing the funcitons from the top down, starting with the **withDraw** function, then the **calculateVAT** function and finish up with the **buy** function. __Each function has comments about what is expected to be done.__
+For this lab, you are going to implement three functions and it's recommended to go about this by implementing the functions from the top down, starting with the **withDraw** function, then the **calculateVAT** function and finish up with the **buy** function. __Each function has comments about what is expected to be done.__
 ## Running the script
 To run the sample, open a command prompt/terminal (**CTRL+Shift+C**) and navigate to the directory you created in the beginning of the exercise.
 Type **node hol1.js**.
 If all goes well, you should see an output like this: